Signs of a Mentally Abusive Relationship

 - As for your family, they think they are toxic and you should cut them out of your life.

-One of the signs of a mentally abusive relationship is that if you tell your abuser that you are going to therapy, they will tell you that all therapists are quacks and a waste of money.
+One of the signs of a mentally abusive relationship is that if you tell your abuser that you are going to therapy or relationship counseling, they will tell you that all therapists are quacks and a waste of money.
 Only they know what you need.

 3. You feel a constant sense of anxiety